MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/basics/sales-insights-reports.md

 The information in this report helps you see how your sales team is performing against their sales goals.
 This report displays a chart of your target goals and your actual goals.

 > [!NOTE]
 >  The report is generated from data that is rolled up to the goals at a set time.
 If the data is not up-to-date, then wait until the next time the data is rolled up.
-For more information, contact your Dynamics 365 Customer Engagement (on-premises) appsadmin.
+For more information, contact your Dynamics 365 Customer Engagement (on-premises)admin.

  ![Progress Against Goals Report in Dynamics 365 Customer Engagement (on-premises)](../basics/media/progress-against-goals-report.png "Progress Against Goals Report in Dynamics 365 Customer Engagement (on-premises)")